 Attendance & Dropout Prevention

 This course will teach participants to analyze dropout and attendance data and address findings with appropriate interventions.
 Participants will explore Absenteeism through its definition as it relates to schools, impacted and offending populations of students, facets of absenteeism, and reasons for poor attendance.
 Special attention will be paid to Dropout Prevalence and Prevention.
 Strategies for Lowering Suspension Rates will be examined.
 Participants will analyze Special Education Students and School Attendance for this population.
-Interventions for Improvement are infused throughout the course for successful implementation and increased student
+Interventions for Improvement are infused throughout the course for successful implementation and increased student participation in schools.

 Closing the Achievement Gap